hepha/PKGBUILD/README.md

 PKGBUILD
 ========

-The PKGBUILDs for my packages in the [Archlinux CN Community Repository](https://github.com/archlinuxcn/repo).
+The PKGBUILDs for my packages in the [Archlinux CN Community Repository](https://github.com/archlinuxcn/repo) and [AUR](https://aur.archlinux.org/).

-## Package List
+## Packages in the Archlinux CN Community Repository

 * `115wangpan`: The 115 Wangpan client for linux.
 * `cataclysm-dda-ncurses`: Cataclysm: Dark Days Ahead (ncurses only)